 Migrant detentions at border in May highest since 2007

-The U.S. Border Patrol's apprehensions of migrants at the border with Mexico hit their highest level in more than a decade in May and officials warned they don't have the money and resources to care for the surge of parents and children entering the country.
+The U.S. Border Patrol's apprehensions of migrants at the border with Mexico hit their highest level in more than a decade in May, as officials warned they don't have the money and resources to care for the surge of parents and children entering the country.

 Agents made 132,887 apprehensions in May, the first time that apprehensions have topped 100,000 since April 2007.
 It set a record with 84,542 adults and children apprehended.
 Another 11,507 were children traveling alone, and 36,838 were single adults.